niqiukun/cheatsheet/docs/Toolbox/Languages/TypeScript.md

 #### Tuple Types

-Tuple types are special cases of the array type with a fixed length and fixed types for each item.
+Tuple types are special cases of the array type with fixed types for items at certain indexes.

 ```typescript
 type MyTuple = [string, number, boolean];